dymmond/lilya/docs/en/docs/encoders.md

 ## Use with custom json encoder

-Sometimes you want speed and replace the default json encoder for e.g. orjson.
+Sometimes you might want a more performant json parser that is not the default python json built-in, for example, the orjson json serializer/deserializer.

-This is no problem
+This is no problem for Lilya:

 ``` python
 {!> ../../../docs_src/encoders/direct_usage_orjson.py !}
 ```

-or the `make_response` example with orjson
+Or the `make_response` example with orjson

 ``` python
 {!> ../../../docs_src/encoders/make_response_orjson.py !}